 As with any professional reference database, mzCloud keeps and displays extensive supplementary information and data sources along with experimental parameters and a collection of compound identifiers.

 Only high-quality data can lead to reliable and accurate results.
-Therefore we take the data processing of raw data very seriously.
+Therefore, we take the data processing of raw data very seriously.
 All spectra, structures and metadata are rigorously manually and electronically evaluated for errors, checked for consistency and correctness, filtered, recalibrated and compound identifiers are compared with external databases.
 Full-time curators with a mass spectrometric background process every single spectrum manually.
 Dedicated software with a number of novel algorithms is used for transforming raw data into high quality spectral trees.